-This advisory memo highlights recent evidence on four main challenges in health care systems, policy recommendations, and resources from the Law & Medicine Initiative that may be pertinent to campaigns as you develop your health care policies.
+This advisory memo highlights recent evidence on four main challenges in health care systems, policy recommendations, and resources from the Law & Medicine Initiative that may be pertinent to the new administration.

 Please let us know if we can provide additional information.

 *This policy memo was originally published in February 2020 and issued to all presidential candidates at the time.
 It has been updated subsequently through November 2020 in advance of President-elect Biden’s administration.

 DRUG COMPANY EVERGREENING

 - Rather than creating new medicines, pharmaceutical companies largely recycle and repurpose old ones.
 From 2005-2015, for example, 78% of drugs with new patents were not new drugs but ones already on the market.

 With evergreening, companies refresh their market monopoly by slightly modifying a drug’s dosage, delivery, or other characteristics to obtain additional exclusivities, blocking low-cost generics and driving up drug prices.